richaroy23/Indian_ECommerce_Analysis/README.md

 | **Executive Summary** | Leadership view — big KPIs + trend + written callouts |
 | **Story** | Narrative page — 3 mini charts + business story text |

+### 📱 Mobile View
+A dedicated mobile layout has been designed for the dashboard, optimised for portrait viewing with KPI cards prioritised at the top.

+To view on mobile:
+1. Download the **Power BI Mobile App** (iOS / Android)
+2. Sign in with your Microsoft account
+3. Open the report — the mobile layout loads automatically

 ### Features Implemented
 - ✅ Data model with relationships across 12 tables
 - ✅ `_Measures` DAX table with 15+ custom measures